 This paper takes education as a learning process linked to personal development: intellectual, psychological, emotional and social.
 It is about flourishing and realising potential within the constraints of context.
 As a learning process, it brings about change in a person's thinking and capacity to do things, and helps people to come to terms with doubt.
 A more detailed definition is both ambiguous and contested (Carr, 2003): it is existential and involves life-changing experiences, and forms of it can be codified in qualifications, as measurable outputs, from the experience of institutional education; but essentially its occurrence is not reliant on qualifications.

-The United Kingdom classifies education in a tertiary sequential process, with the first two cycles concerned with socialisation in the form of compulsory education in terms of content, challenge and discourse, and higher and further education with an overriding, but not exclusive, aim to realise employment opportunities for its students.
+The United Kingdom classifies education in a tertiary sequential process, with the first two compulsory cycles concerned with socialisation explored in in terms of curriculum, values and control through assessment, and third phase higher and further education.
+Herethe dominate discourse, but not exclusive, is skills to realise employment opportunities and enrich the economy.
 As the Universities Minister states “Higher education is first and foremost education, and not all the benefits of education can or should be captured in future salary” (7.6.2018).
 Yet, formal definitions of higher education conflate higher education as a term manifest in a credential such as a degree, tying it to the provider that delivers that credential.
 The 1998 Education Reform Act also defines higher education in Section 120(1) by reference to a list of courses in Schedule 6 of the Act.
 This is extended in the 2017 Higher Education and Research Act, which defines higher education as ‘education provided by means of higher education courses’ (2017: Section 83 (1).
 Indeed, Barnett (2017) follows this approach of aligning higher education with the university when he proposes a social philosophy of higher education as the social philosophy of the university.

 The difference is surely more subtle than that, for the idea of higher education must precede the formation of courses designed to incorporate it and upon which higher education providers and higher education regulators set their frameworks.
 Indeed, as Brubacher (1977) and Barnett (2014) reveal, among the shifting conceptions of higher education there is a broad consensus around the underlying nature of higher learning that ‘seems to possess features of complexity, worthwhileness, elusivity and options’ (2014: 9).
 These are seen in the descriptors of the standardised levels of qualification frameworks, and this suggests that higher education is manifest in critical reasoning based on analysis, levels of specific knowledge and skills of communication, leadership and cooperation.
 It can be contextualised in qualifications yet also in ways of being.

 Higher education providers are places where the practices of higher education pedagogy are shaped and delivered under the prevailing social and political demands.
 These practices are therefore tailored to the demands of the context in which higher education is viewed, and change over time.
-What currently prevails among UK state providers is foregrounded in our epoch of consumer logic and employability.
+Currently they are foregrounded in consumer logic and employability.